top of page

 Symptoms

 Different respiratory illnesses have different symptoms.
 Runny nose, coughing, sneezing, tiredness, fever, and sore throat are all symptoms commonly associated with seasonal respiratory illnesses.
-Learn more about symptoms of colds, flu, RSV and COVID-19.
+Learn more about symptoms of colds, flu, RSV, COVID-19, and whooping cough.

 Note: "Stomach flu" or "stomach bugs" involving diarrhea and vomiting are not typically related to influenza (flu).
 "Stomach flu" is often caused by norovirus, an extremely contagious virus that causes gastrointestinal illness.